OPerel/test_rec/readme.md

-This is a practice copy of "For The Record" found at https://fortherecord.simonfosterdesign.com/ I did this only to work on my front-end dev skills.
+This is a practice copy of [For The Record](https://fortherecord.simonfosterdesign.com/)

+I did this only to work on my front-end dev skills.